 There is, however, a little trick you can resort to, so you can use hot brew in your ice coffee.
 The trick is to cool down the coffee very fast, so it doesn’t have the time to oxidize.
 The longer the coffee stays hot, the more it will oxidize.
 This is the reason some people like their coffee very hot, not because of the temperature, but because it’s fresh, and the aroma profile starts to change when coffee cools off.

 Is Japanese method better than cold brew for iced coffee?
 I personally like it more, because it has all the great attributes of a hot cup of coffee, minus the temperature.
 This brewing method preserves the aromatics of the hot coffee even when it is cooled down.
-Read more about the coffee chemistry on Peter Giuliano’s coffee blog.
-Nevertheless, cold brew has its own advantages, and for regular iced coffee drinkers is better.
+There was a great article about hot coffee chemistry on Peter Giuliano’s coffee blog, which he deleted since.
+There is a copy of that post on archive.org, and I think it’s a great article.
+If anything, I think it’s a bit too passionate.
+Nevertheless, the cold brew has its own advantages, and for regular iced coffee drinkers is better.

 Japanese Iced Coffee vs Cold Brew Iced Coffee

 So what’s the fuss about Japanese iced coffee?
 Is it really better than cold brew?
-Hot brew is the best tasting coffee, at least that's what my tasting buds have decided.
-Many coffee lovers, however, like the On the other hand, cold brew can be stored in the fridge for weeks without any changes.
+Hot brewed coffee is the best-tasting, at least that’s what my tasting buds have decided.
+Many coffee lovers, however, like better the delicate flavors of cold brew coffee.
+You need a refined palate to appreciate those flavors.
+On the other hand, cold brew can be stored in the fridge for weeks without any changes.
 Japanese iced coffee needs to be consumed on the spot.
 Even when it’s chilled, it will eventually go stale because the aromatics in the brew are not chemically stable.
-Cold brew is smooth tasting, and because it only contains cold extracted solids, it can be stored for a long time without any chemical changes.
+Cold brew is smooth tasting, and because it only contains cold extracted soluble solids, it can be stored for a long time without any chemical changes.